NetApp/trident/docs/kubernetes/upgrading.rst

 - Install Trident in the desired namespace by executing the ``tridentctl install`` command with the ``--csi`` flag.
-This configures Trident to function as an enhanced CSI provisioner and is the preferred way to upgrade if using ``1.13``.
+This configures Trident to function as an enhanced CSI provisioner.
+This will require enabling some :ref:`feature gates <Feature Requirements>`.

-- If for some reason the :ref:`feature gates <Feature Gates>` required by Trident cannot be enabled, you can install Trident without the ``--csi`` flag.
+- If for some reason the :ref:`feature gates <Feature Requirements>` required by Trident cannot be enabled, you can install Trident without the ``--csi`` flag.
 This will configure Trident to work in its traditional format without using the CSI specification.
-Keep in mind that new features introduced by Trident, such as :ref:`On-Demand Volume Snapshots <On-Demand Volume Snapshots>` will not be available in this installation mode.

 Upgrading Trident on Kubernetes 1.14 and above
 ----------------------------------------------